joesanfilippo/rtd_ontime_departure/README.md

 | service_id        | String        |                                                                                                                                                                      |
 | trip_id           | Integer       | **Primary key to join to the main dataset**                                                                                                                          |

-2. **Routes**: Includes additional information about a specific route, stored in a text file with comma delimeters for the following columns:
+2. **Routes**: Includes additional information about a specific route, stored in a text file with comma delimiters for the following columns:

 | Variable name    | Data type      | Description                                                                            |
 |------------------|----------------|----------------------------------------------------------------------------------------|